A Geometric Approach to Radial Correlation Type Problems: Some Anisotropic -Dimensional Correlation Problems

 \begin{de}[Width Decreasing Sets] A set $E\subset \mathbb{R}^2$ is said to be \emph{width-decreasing} if $E$ is open, contains the origin and is symmetric with respect to it, and for every $r>0$ if $\theta_{E}(r)<\pi/2$ then $\theta_{E}\leq \theta_{S}$ on $(r,\infty)$ where $S$ is any strip for which $\theta_{E}(r)=\theta_{S}(r)$. \end{de}

 \emph{Remark}:

 In \cite{figa}, it is shown that every symmetric convex body in $\mathbb{R}^2$ is a width-decreasing set.
-We shall use this fact during this section.
+This fact will be used throughout this section.
 However, every width-decreasing set is not necessarily a symmetric convex set.